+What inspires you to use the power of your influence for more than just your brand and personal gain?
 Every time I post on Instagram I think to myself … I have 37k+ people who are going to see this.
 This message will reach 37k+ people.
 What do I want these people to hear?
 Trust me, I don’t take my influence lightly.
 It’s important to me to get the conversation going.
 To post something someone has never seen before.
 To be vulnerable.
 Because not everything is butterflies and rainbows.
 If there’s a controversial photo I want to share but think for a split second that maybe I shouldn’t “go there” … I ask myself if people need to see this.
 The answer is almost always yes!
 Our message is to use your voice even if it shakes—we have your back!

+How do you juggle everything and still manage to feel sane/happy at the end of the day?
 Ha, is this a trick question?
 I don’t feel like I ever go to bed feeling sane.
 It’s exactly that—a juggle.
 Nothing is ever done at the same time.
 I can’t focus on work, take care of the kiddos and have a social life all at once.
 It’s important to focus on one thing at a time.
 Either the dishes get done tonight or my emails get answered.
 It’s not easy, but thankfully I have the most amazing partner who takes on more than his share.
 I couldn’t do it without him.

+Speaking of partner, how did you two meet?
 I met my husband Pete when I was 18.
 I was a freshman in college and he was a sophomore.
 I remember thinking he was so cool because he was from Las Vegas.
 (People actually live there?)
 We hung out as friends for months before we started dating.
 He was my first love.
 We honestly have a pretty incredible relationship.
 I’m still so in love with him; he’s my best friend.
 He’s always there to support my dreams, and he truly believes in me, and vice versa.
 I think we work so well together because we understand the importance of spending time together, yet at the same time, spending time apart for time with friends.

+If you had a free afternoon with no kids, what would you do?
 This is probably the hardest question to answer.
 Making time for myself is almost impossible.
 But this past year I’ve tried to make it a priority.
 Sometimes I just need to reboot.
 Anytime I feel stuck with my work or start to get ornery with the kids, I know it’s time to take a time-out.
 I take at least 20 minutes a day to myself to meditate.
 Meditation has been key to my business, my kids and my husband.
 It keeps me sane.
 If I had an afternoon all to myself, I’d take a bath, have a glass (or bottle) of wine and listen to some music, read a book or meditate.

+What does your family like to do for fun?
 We love going on trips.
 Whether it be taking the kids to Amsterdam or packing our bags and heading to Park City for the weekend.
 My husband works for a hotel, so we get to stay almost anywhere practically for free (and we may or may not take advantage of that).
 Anywhere we can go hiking or boating is a win!